GUIDE TO THE RIVER ORCHY

 WHERE IS IT?: A major river in Glen Orchy (no surprises there), the A82 from Glasgow to Fort William passes it at the Bridge of Orchy Hotel, a good meeting place for paddlers.

 PUT-INS/ TAKE-OUTS: Either begin on the Upper Orchy, or put in near the Bridge of Orchy Hotel (NN 2964 3964).
+There is a car park on the other side of the bridge with easy access down to the river.
 There is a turn-off the A82 for Glen Orchy just south of the Hotel and there are plenty of parking possibilities on this road.
 Note the Allt Kinglass tributary which is a possible extension to your trip in high water.
-The take-out is described below, but don't get it wrong, running the Falls of Orchy (NN 2434 3227) by mistake wouldn't be amusing.
+Anyone accompanying you that would rather not paddle it can easily put in from the road bridge for the 100m of flat to the confluence.Take out immediately below Witches Step, the last drop (NN 24611 32659).
+There is a new car park here suitable for mini buses, vans etc, built as part of the SCA Access path for Eas a' Chathaidh.

 TIME NEEDED: 3 hours or more.